 While diesel vehicles emit less climate gases, they generally emit more of the air pollutants that are harmful to our health.
 This can be an issue in cities where pollution is high.
 The difference between diesel and petrol emissions is reducing.
 There is evidence that current diesel cars still generally emit more particulates and nitrogen oxides on city roads than petrol.

-There is a lot in the press about diesel bans in cities.
-Sometimes the headline diesel ban, where the emissions standard required is eg Euro 4.
+Sometimes the headline is given as diesel ban, where the emissions standard required is eg Euro 6.
 You will find information on these schemes either on the individual city pages, or as an overview on the Quick Guide.
 Some of the cities that operate, or have confirmed plans for schemes nearest to a diesel ban are listed below.

 Cities with entry for Electric Vehicles only: